 Supplemental File 2 : Comparison with Genome-Scale Essentiality Indices

-A previous group performed a genome-scale analysis gene function of Methanococcus maripaludis via a saturated mutagenesis technique on rich and minimal media (1).
+A previous group performed a genome-scale analysis of gene function of Methanococcus maripaludis via a saturated mutagenesis technique on rich and minimal media (1).
 Although this dataset does not contain the same quality of knockout data as actual knockout experiments, it provides a valuable “first pass” test set for gene essentiality of our model.
 For minimal medium in particular, their data included 2 whole genome libraries of mapped insertions, each of which contained growth data for 7 (T1) and 14 generations (T2).
 Reasoning that essential genes would likely be conserved across mutants, they correlated number of insertions at a particular gene location with gene essentiality by calculating an “essentiality index” (EI) for each location.
 Based upon a set of “known essential” genes, they set a cutoff of EI ≤ 3 for essential genes, effectively creating predictions of gene essentiality for all genes.

 Considering the 4 sets of library:generation combinations—Lib.1:T1, Lib.1:T2, Lib.2:T1, Lib.2:T2—each gene could be predicted to be essential in 0-4 cases.
 Rather than globally classify gene essentiality based on all 4 cases, we created 4 separate sets of essential genes by setting different essentiality thresholds.
 For example, in “4 instances”, only genes that were predicted as essential in all 4 libraries were treated as essential genes and all other genes were considered non-essential; in “1 instance”, all genes that were predicted as essential in at least 1 library were treated as essential genes.
 The iMR540 reconstruction shared 538 genes with this dataset, thus we were able to compare gene essentiality predictions across nearly the entire model.